pratikshayadav10/Pratiksha-Yadav/README.md

   1. Automatic date detection and conversion.

-  2. Themed UI with a dark mode-inspired look.
+  2. Themed UI with inspired look.

   3. Dynamic selection of columns for flexible analysis.